 Such problems are caused by faulty wiring in an area of the brain other than that involved in ADHD.
 If your child has any of these problems, and if they have been chronic and pervasive, it’s essential that they be diagnosed.

 Course of action: Speak to your family doctor and request a referral to a mental health professional.
 (Since medication may be needed, it would be efficient to see a child and adolescent psychiatrist, who, unlike a psychologist, can prescribe medication.)
-If your student has a regulatory problem, a selective serotonin reuptake inhibitor (SSRI) may help significantly.
+If your child has a regulatory problem, a selective serotonin reuptake inhibitor (SSRI) may help significantly.

 Unlike regulatory problems, these behaviors aren’t pervasive or chronic.
 They usually begin at a certain age — third grade or middle school — and seem to occur in certain settings, such as the classroom or when doing homework.
 They’re often caused by frustrations and failures a child has experienced before his or her ADHD was diagnosed.
 Some kids deal with emotional pain by externalizing their problems.
 They blame others and take no responsibility for their behaviors.
 This syndrome is called oppositional defiant disorder or, when it’s more severe, conduct disorder.
 Some children keep the pain inside and have a poor self-image.
-They might show clinical evidence of anxiety or depression.
+They might show clinical evidence of anxiety or a mood disorder.

 Course of action: Seek a consultation with a mental health professional, preferably one who is familiar with ADHD.
 Treatment often requires that the child work with a therapist, along with his parents and siblings.

 Social Skills Problems

 If the child acted oddly or inappropriately with friends or schoolmates before he received treatment for ADHD, it’s often hard for his peers to shake that image of him.
 The child might need help relearning social skills.
 For others, difficulty in relating to peers may have other causes, which should be both explored and diagnosed.